 Whether you’re a pro or just dipping your toes into the energy space, it can all be a bit confusing.
-As businesses like yours begin to grasp the importance of LED lighting, Solar, EV and Energy Storage to the bottom line, it’s important to first understand the language of energy.
+As businesses like yours begin to grasp the importance of LED lighting and Energy Management Systems to the bottom line, it’s important to first understand the language of energy.
 Use this dictionary to familiarize yourself with important terms and phrases pertaining to Current, powered by GE and better energy use as a whole.

 Services required by the U.S. Federal Energy Regulatory Commission to support the transmission of electric power from seller to purchaser.
 These services promote reliability and stability, and include frequency control, spinning and operating reserves, fast-ramping, and black start capabilities.